I’m Abby, and I am an incoming PhD student at

 Abbott Elementary,

-learning how to knit a scarf, and working hard to avoid setting off my fire alarm when cooking.
+crocheting clothes, and working hard to avoid setting off my fire alarm when cooking.
 I also enjoy

 listening to music,